Bathing

 Keep Sessions Short

 Don’t try to “finish the whole bath” if your dog is overwhelmed.
 Short, calm practice builds confidence faster than one long stressful experience.
+If space allows, consider getting into the tub with your puppy.

-Extra support: Dealing with Anxiety →
+Extra support: Dealing With Anxiety →

 Gentle Rinse